imagej/imagej.github.io/_pages/develop/releasing.md

 on other tools (e.g., [Git](/develop/git) or [Maven](/develop/maven)) in order
 to function.
 Rather, component developers upload new versions of their component(s) using the [ImageJ Updater](/plugins/updater), which makes them available to end users.
-Typically, update sites are available as web sites via HTTP, with uploads functioning via [WebDAV](https://github.com/imagej/imagej-plugins-uploader-webdav) or [SSH/SFTP/SCP](https://github.com/imagej/imagej-plugins-uploader-ssh)." %}
+Typically, update sites are available as websites via HTTP, with uploads functioning via [WebDAV](https://github.com/imagej/imagej-plugins-uploader-webdav) or [SSH/SFTP/SCP](https://github.com/imagej/imagej-plugins-uploader-ssh)." %}